bwearp/simple-ha-pair/README.md

 I have added only Standard Virtual Servers with http, client & server ssl profiles, but hopefully it is pretty obvious from the simple-ha-pair.yml playbook how to add in others.

+Trunks haven't been added.
+This is because you can't have trunks in VE and also there is no F5 ansible module to add trunks.
+It could be done relatively easily using the bigip_command module, and hopefully the bigip_command examples in the simple-ha-pair.yml file will show that.

 I haven't added in persistence settings, as this would require a dropdown list of somekind.
 I will probably add it later.

 Automation does not sit well with complication